adamnietopfizer/django-easy-audit/README.md

   Default is `False`.
 The events visible through the admin interface are editable by default by a superuser.
 Set this to `True` if you wish to make the recorded events read-only through the admin UI.

+* `DJANGO_EASY_AUDIT_CUSTOM_USER_PRIMARY_KEY`

+  Set this to the primary key used by a custom User model.
+Note, the custom User model should inherit from the `AbstractUser` class in
+  `django.contrib.auth.models`.
+If the custom User model has a non-standard primary key, for example, `user_id` you would set `DJANGO_EASY_AUDIT_CUSTOM_USER_PRIMARY_KEY = "user_id"`.
+By default, if this variable is not set then the variable defaults to `id` which is what the `django.contrib.auth.models.AbstractUser` model uses by default for its primary key.

 * `DJANGO_EASY_AUDIT_LOGGING_BACKEND`